wp-plugins/hs-social-media-buttons/readme.txt

 This is the best Wordpress plugin as it can be customised and placed to the: Left or right side of the page and with customisable top margins.
 Try to make the best though Social Sharing Buttons, like Facebook, Twitter, YouTube, Google Plus and Pintrest and display your content to millions with Simple Social Buttons.

+= About Helios =
+We are the dedicated group of WordPress developers focused on developing finest WordPress themes and plugins.
+To know more about our work and projects, visit: <http://www.heliossolutions.in>

 = Features =